httpwg/wg-materials/ietf94/minutes.md

 * [A JSON Encoding for HTTP Header Field Values](http://tools.ietf.org/html/draft-reschke-http-jfv)

 mnot: this is for NEW HEADERS.
 If your data is interms of JS objects, can map to this since uses json.
 In h2 had disc wrt header-aware compression - thus some interest in this.
 Every time some one comes up with new http header field Julian needs to review, and he is thus the bottleneck.
-Would much reather have documentation and techniques for this such that less review is needed thus this spec -- an attempt to do that.
+Would much rather have documentation and techniques for this such that less review is needed thus this spec -- an attempt to do that.
 The audience for this is other spec writers.
 Feedback is that looks interesting but isn't a std -- chick & egg prob maybe we httpbis should adopt and make some progress.